jEnbuska/none-dux/README.md

 ```
 -------------------
 ## Changes v10->v11
-The key differences compared to v10 is that the performance is 2-10 better in most heavies cases
+The key differences compared to v10 is that the performance is 1-10 better in most heavies cases when run on modern browsers

 createLeaf has become obsolete (when not used in legacy browsers)

 Better support for older browsers

-Performance improvement is available on browsers that support Proxy (ie11<= & ios9<= are not included)

 When used in old browsers 'legacy' (v10) mode will be used, because Proxy features cannot be added using babel